-You haven’t had New York pizza until you’ve had Grimaldi’s or Juliana’s.
+You haven’t had New York pizza until you’ve had Grimaldi’s or Juliana’s, two of the best pizzas in Brooklyn.
 Both establishments are best known for more than just their unbelievable pies, something you can always expect are lines out the door waiting to get a table.

 - Established in 1990